novafacing/asm_practice/README.md

 # Installation

-`python3 -m pip install git+https://github.com/novafacing/asm_practice.git`
+`python3 -m pip install asm-practice`

 Or, you can clone the repository and run it from here.